About Buffalo County

 Criminal Records

-The criminal records system in Buffalo County encompasses felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
-The Buffalo County Sheriff's Office, along with the Nebraska State Patrol, maintains these records.
-Residents can run background checks through the Nebraska Bureau of Investigation, which provides comprehensive criminal history reports.
-The system is designed to ensure public safety and provide transparency in criminal proceedings.
-Access to these records is governed by state laws, ensuring that privacy and public interest are balanced.
+The criminal records system in Buffalo County includes felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
+Residents can run background checks through the Nebraska State Patrol, which provides full criminal history reports.
+The system makes sure public safety and provide transparency in criminal proceedings.
+Access to these records is governed by state laws, so that privacy and public interest are balanced.

 Arrest Records

-Arrest records in Buffalo County are maintained by the Buffalo County Sheriff's Office.
+Arrest records in Buffalo County are maintained by Buffalo County Sheriff's Office.
 These records include details of the arrest, charges, and personal information of the individual.
 Residents and attorneys can request arrest records through the Sheriff's Office, following the guidelines set by the Nebraska Public Records Law.
 An arrest record in Buffalo County typically contains the date of arrest, charges filed, and any court proceedings related to the arrest.
-The process is designed to ensure transparency and accountability in law enforcement activities.
+The process makes sure transparency and accountability in law enforcement activities.

 Jail & Inmate Records

-The Buffalo County Jail, located in Kearney, is the primary detention facility for individuals arrested in the county.
+Buffalo County Jail, located in Kearney, is the primary detention facility for people arrested in Buffalo County.
 The booking process involves fingerprinting, photographing, and documenting personal information.
 Inmate lookup services are available online, allowing the public to search for current detainees.
 Visitation rules are specific to the facility, requiring appointments and adherence to strict guidelines.
 The bond and bail process in Nebraska allows for the release of individuals pending trial, with specific conditions set by the court.

 Mugshots & Booking Photos

-Mugshots in Buffalo County are taken and retained by the Buffalo County Sheriff's Office during the booking process.
+Mugshots in Buffalo County are taken and retained by Buffalo County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office website or by request.
 While Nebraska does not have specific mugshot removal laws, individuals may petition for removal under certain circumstances, such as expungement of records.
 The availability of mugshots online provides transparency but also raises privacy concerns, which are addressed on a case-by-case basis.

 Courts & Case Records